 - Getting credit for work delivered

-- Reducing administration and repetitive manual tasks
+- Reducing administration and simplifying data entry

 - Which sales opportunities need immediate attention

-It's critical that your key executives are involved in defining this vision, that you document the vision, and that it is understood by and communicated to everyone.
+It is critical that your key executives are involved in defining this vision, that you document the vision, and that it is understood by and communicated to everyone.